Contents:

 Collectors check key markers before investing in high-grade pieces.
 They look for sharp torch flames and clear denticles.
 Every detail from the mint luster to strike depth impacts pricing.
 Coins with flawless fields and well-defined devices command the highest bids.

-Signs of full torch details and other high-grade markers
+Signs of full torch details and other high-grade markers:

 Sharp Torch Flames: Each flame appears distinct with no metal flow or softness